syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## BoxAndWhisker Chart

 BoxAndWhiskerSeries plots a combination of rectangles and lines to show the distribution of data sets.
-To render a box and whisker(box plot) chart, create an instance of [`SFBoxAndWhiskerSeries`] and add to the Series collection property of [`SFChart`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChart.html).
+To render a box and whisker(box plot) chart, create an instance of [`SFBoxAndWhiskerSeries`] and add to the series collection property of [`SFChart`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChart.html).
 You can use the following properties to customize the appearance.

 * [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFSeries~Color.html) - used to change the color of the series.
 * [`BorderWidth`] - used to change the border width of the series.